X 2000: Background and development

 The X2 was developed to address the challenges posed by Sweden's railway network, which features numerous sharp curves (like in almost all countries) due to the country's geography.
 At the same time, Sweden’s low population density made the construction of dedicated high-speed rail lines impractical before 1990.

-To overcome these constraints, the X2 was designed as a tilting train, allowing it to maintain theoretically 15 % higher speeds while navigating curves.
-Tilting trains can comfortably travel through curves up to 15 % faster speeds than conventional non-tilting trains, without the need for significant infrastructure changes.
+To overcome these constraints, the X2 was designed as a tilting train, allowing it to maintain theoretically 15% higher speeds while navigating curves.
+Tilting trains can comfortably travel through curves up to 15% faster speeds than conventional non-tilting trains, without the need for significant infrastructure changes.

 The X2 project began in 1969 as a collaboration between Kalmar Verkstad, Statens Järnvägar, and Asea.
 Testing started in the 1970s.

 In the late 1960s, an X1 multiple unit was modified with a tilting carbody on new Asea bogies with pneumatic cylinders.
 Later, an X5 train was adapted for high-speed tests designated X15, featuring hydraulic tilt cylinders.
 X15 data informed X2 development, and an X2 prototype car (X15-4) was tested in the same trainset.
 In August 1986, SJ ordered the first X2 trainsets from Kalmar Verkstad and Asea.

 Manufacturing introduced new welding and structural techniques, producing a rigid, collision-absorbing body with reduced corrosion and maintenance needs.

 The X2 influenced later trains, including the C20 (Stockholm metro), Bombardier Regina, X31, the NSB Class 71 in Norway, and the Bombardier Movia series.

 The X2 entered commercial service on 4 September 1990 between Stockholm and Gothenburg.
 Production ended in March–April 1998.

 Name

 According to Swedish State Railways’s classification system, electric multiple units (Elmotorvagn) were assigned designations starting with "X".
 This convention has applied to various SJ train types, such as the X5 and X40 units, and has also been used by other companies, such as SL's X10 commuter trains and X15p local trains.

 The X2 tractive unit is a heavy locomotive with four axles, an axle load of 18,5 tonnes and a maximum continuous power of 3 260 kW (Rc-locomotive 3 600 kW).

 The official designation of the X 2000 is X2.
 The name started as X 2000 a marketing concept for their service introduced when the trains entered service in 1990, and has since been used by SJ to refer to the train type itself.
 The trains were also used by Linx, a joint venture with NSB, without the X2000 name.

-Since December 2011, SJ services using X2 or X55 (also known as SJ 3000) trains are referred to SJ High-Speed Train (SJ Snabbtåg).
+Since December 2011, SJ services using X2 or X55 (also known as SJ 3000) trains are referred to SJ High-Speed Train (SJ Snabbtåg, lit.
+'SJ Fast Train').
 The train has also been labelled as SJ X2, and SJ2000.